scuba diving destinations

 Truk by mattk1979 on Flickr

-Palau offers some amazing diversity of undersea life, with over 1,300 species of fish and more than 700 species of coral.
+Palau is one of the most beautiful islands in the world and offers some amazing diversity of undersea life, with over 1,300 species of fish and more than 700 species of coral.
 Sharks are in abundance; manta rays are commonly found at German Channel.
 But one of the big draws is the wreck diving, as over 60 ships were sunk there in one raid alone.
 Wrecks range from the 315-foot long USS Perry, to the Iro, an oiler with coral-covered bow and stern guns, to a Japanese Navy floatplane that sits at about 30 feet.
 For advanced divers, there’s Blue Corner, thought by some to be one of the best dives on earth, with large pelagics, schools of barracudas, sharks, and turtles.
 One of the best wall dives in the world is here too: The Ngemelis Drop-Off, with brilliant sponges, corals, and sea fans adorning a wall that goes from just a couple of feet deep to nearly 1000 feet.

 Chuuk Atoll/Truk Lagoon contains over 100 sunken ships, submarines, and airplanes from a World War II battle between US carrier planes and the Japanese Imperial Fleet.
 The water is shallow and clear, and many of the wrecks are visible even to snorkelers.